 - Consequences of hypoxia to food web linkages in a pelagic marine ecosystem

-- In collaboration with T. Essington, J. Horne, and S. Parker-Stetter (UW School of Fisheries), we are starting a new NSF-funded project to examine the effect of hypoxia on species composition, distributions, and predator-prey interactions between zooplankton and fish by combining acoustics and direct (net) sampling with bioenergetic modeling of energy flow.
+- In collaboration with T. Essington, J. Horne, and S. Parker-Stetter (UW School of Fisheries), we are examining the effects of hypoxia on species composition, distributions, and predator-prey interactions between zooplankton and fish by combining acoustics and direct (net) sampling with bioenergetic modeling of energy flow.
 We will link observed distributional and compositional shifts in mesozooplankton and fish to pelagic food web energy flux. click here for the project summary from the NSF proposal

 - Seasonal and interannual variability in zooplankton community composition in the Strait of Juan de Fuca / Puget Sound ecosystem: